-Emily Burgess & The Emburys were named ‘Best New Group’ at The Maple Blues Awards in 2019, but don’t expect a traditional blues band when you hear them!
+Emily Burgess & The Emburys were named ‘Best New Group’ at The Maple Blues Awards in 2019.
 At the heart of this Peterborough, Ontario trio is creative songwriting, harmonies, and a group sound that is as dynamic as it is inventive.

 Emily Burgess (guitar/vocals), and Marcus Browne (drums/vocals) have steered the ship of this mighty little group since 2017, with Dawson McManus joining on bass in 2019.